PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 #### Symmetric payment channels

 Payment channels have two branches.
 So far, the payment channels we've seen have a *spend* branch for Bob and a *refund* branch for Alice.
-The refund branch is required to prevent Alice's funds from being stranded, and needs to have a relative timelock to prevent Alice from stealing all the funds in the channel.
+The refund branch is required to prevent Alice's funds from being stranded (Alice's *escape* clause), and needs to have a relative timelock to prevent Alice from stealing all the funds in the channel (Bob's *safeguard* clause).

 With revocable transactions, we have a new method of preventing funds from being stranded inside the transaction.
 Instead of Alice's branch being a refund transaction, we can create a mirror image of Bob's branch, with the revocable transaction ensuring that the funds don't get stranded.
 Either party can close out the channel with their most recent commitment transaction, so there's no longer any need for a refund branch.